MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/configure-infrascripts-onprem.md

 # Configure the Infrastructure Scripts for your Microsoft Dynamics 365 Finance + Operations (on-premises) deployment

 This article explains which information is present in the different configuration files and which information needs to be provided.
-At the end there is also a scenario where a practical example is given in which a company needs to fill out the information for their production environment.
+A practical example is given in which Contoso Corporation needs to fill out the information for their production environment.

 ## Configuration files available in the infrastructure scripts

-The infrastructure setup scripts use the following configuration files to drive the setup:
+The infrastructure setup scripts use the following configuration files to drive the setup.
+Each file is described in detail in the following sections:

 - infrastructure\\ConfigTemplate.xml
 - infrastructure\\D365FO-OP\\NodeTopologyDefinition.xml